How to Know What Positions and Jobs Are Needed

 Related Library Topics

 (Before reading this topic, be sure to read the definitions and various steps in the staffing process to notice where this topic fits in the overall process.)

 © Copyright Carter McNamara, MBA, PhD

 First, Some General Principles About Staffing Planning

-    When developing a plan, whether it’s a staffing plan or a strategic plan or a business plan, the process of the planning is as important — if not more important — than the plan (document) itself.
-So don’t undervalue the process to develop the plan.
-You will likely learn as lot as you develop it.
+When developing a plan, whether it’s a staffing plan a strategic plan, or a business plan, the process of the planning is as important — if not more important — than the plan (document) itself.
+So don’t undervalue the process of developing the plan.
+You will likely learn a lot as you develop it.

 If yours is a new or small company and you don’t have much experience in workforce planning, then consider getting help from experts in human resources.
 You might need only a few hours of consultation.